 The commission issued directions while hearing a petition filed by Human Rights activist Pradipta Nayak who alleged that the police had arrested Abinash Munda, the victim of the custodial death, on February 7 on charge of stealing of some gift items from a marriage pandal in Sambalpur.

 Ranjan Kumar Panda, the father of the bride had lodged a complaint of theft.

+The petitioner alleged that the deceased died due to physical torture in police custody.
 The petitioner prayed the OHRC to take stringent action against the erring police officers, who are responsible for such custodial death of the victim.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)